 Despite that manufacturer’s claim that the latex pillow was breathable, I found that it trapped and retained my body heat.
 I suspect that a latex pillow with holes in it to allow air to pass through it might help, but mine was a solid impermeable piece of latex.
 It needed to be repeatedly flipped to the cool side.

 Verdict: I wasn’t very impressed with the latex pillow I tried.

 It can take awhile to get used to a new pillow, particularly when it’s as unique as latex.
-I gave it an honest try, but after a little over a week, I had to give up on it.
+I gave it an honest try, but after a couple weeks, I had to give up on it.

 - It was too thin to provide adequate support.
 Some brands are certainly thicker than others, so if you find one with the appropriate loft, this likely would not be an issue for you.